AndreaCensi/andreaweb/src-wp-page/faq.md

 <div class='faq'><p class='q'>
-        Why does your shell look so cool?
+        Why does your shell look so colorful?
     </p><p class='a'>
         Because I'm using ZSH with <a href="https://github.com/robbyrussell/oh-my-zsh">oh-my-zsh</a>.
 </p></div>